SimplyNate/foretold/README.md

 2. Navigate to the cloned repository in a terminal.
 3. Run `npm install`
 4. Run `npm run build`
+5. Start Forza Horizon 5
+6. Go to Options > Hud and Gameplay and scroll to the bottom of the menu
+7. Switch `DATA OUT` to `ON`
+8. Set `DATA OUT IP ADDRESS` to `127.0.0.1`
+9. Set `DATA OUT IP PORT` to `5300`

 ## Usage
+In the same terminal that ran the `install` and `build` script above, run:
 `npm run listen`

-This starts a listener for Forza's UDP telemetry data, starts a Fastify server, and automatically open the UI in a browser.
-When the listener detects Forza packets, it will open a WebSocket server between the UDP listener and the browser webpage.
+This starts a listener for Forza's UDP telemetry data, starts a Fastify server on `port 3000`, and automatically open the UI in a browser.
+The Fastify server will also start a Websocket server on `port 3001`, which the browser page will connect to.

 # Forza Telemetry Documentation